0xllssFF/0xllssFF.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Shaofei Li.
-I'm currently a 4th-year Ph.D. student in the Department of Computer Science at Peking University, advised by Prof. [Ding Li](https://marapapman.github.io/), Prof. [Yao Guo](https://yaoguopku.github.io/) and Prof. [Xiangqun Chen](https://dblp.org/pid/49/628.html).
+I'm currently a final year Ph.D. student in the Department of Computer Science at Peking University, advised by Prof. [Ding Li](https://marapapman.github.io/), Prof. [Yao Guo](https://yaoguopku.github.io/) and Prof. [Xiangqun Chen](https://dblp.org/pid/49/628.html).
 I earned my B.S. degree from the School of Electronics Engineering and Computer Science (EECS) at Peking University in 2021.
 I'm now a visiting PhD student at the School of Computer in National University of Singapore, advised by Prof. [Zhenkai Liang](https://www.comp.nus.edu.sg/~liangzk/).

 My research interests include cybersecurity, system security and AI security.
 My research focuses on developing detection and defense mechanisms for various security threats in the real world systems.
 I have published several papers in top-tier security conferences and transactions such as S&P, NDSS, CCS and TOSEM.